 Regional Comprehensive Economic Partnership

-RCEP negotiations were launched in November 2012 between the Association of Southeast Asian Nations (ASEAN includes Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar, Philippines, Singapore, Thailand, and Vietnam) and ASEAN's free trade agreement partners (Australia, China, India, Japan, New Zealand and Republic of Korea).
+RCEP negotiations were launched in November 2012 between the Association of Southeast Asian Nations (ASEAN includes Brunei Darussalam, Cambodia, Indonesia, Laos, Malaysia, Myanmar, Philippines, Singapore, Thailand, and Vietnam) and ASEAN's free trade agreement partners (Australia, China, India, Japan, New Zealand and the Republic of Korea).

 Even without India, RCEP will still be the world's largest free trade agreement.

-On 15, November 2020, Leaders also endorsed the Ministerial Declaration on India's participation in RCEP.
+On 15 November 2020, Leaders endorsed the Ministerial Declaration on India's participation in RCEP.

 For more information on the agreed RCEP outcomes, refer to FTA outcome documents.

-The RCEP Agreement will enter into force 60 days after six ASEAN Member States and three non ASEAN Member States have ratified the Agreement.
+The Agreement provides that it will enter into force 60 days after at least six ASEAN Member States and at least three non-ASEAN Member States have ratified it.

 RCEP will enter into force on 1 January 2022, 60 days after its ratification by Australia on 2 November 2021.